Alan-Tyler/manager-README/README.md

 ## Personal quirks
-I am loud: My hearing is partially damaged and it's difficult for me to regulate my vocal volume.
+I am loud: My hearing is badly damaged and it's difficult for me to regulate my vocal volume.
 I do try, but sometimes it slips a bit.
 If I'm too loud then tell me.

 I argue with passion - sometimes I may go a bit red.
 I'm not getting furious, just passionate.
 If I cross a line or make you feel uncomfortable then tell me: this is most certainly never my intent.